carsten-bo/k8s-home/README.md

 ## Metallb

-For arp to announce the ip address to the router, promisc mode needs to be set on rpi
+For arp to announce the ip address via wifi to the router, promisc mode needs to be set on rpi.
+Fort his, edit `/etc/rc.local` and add following lines

 ```
-sudo ifconfig wlan0 promisc && sudo ifconfig eth0 promisc
+ifconfig wlan0 promisc
+ifconfig eth0 promisc
 ```